Saturday, February 10, 2018

 While the roar of the cargo plane's massive jet engines were canceled out by the headphones I wore, escaping the clamber of my thoughts was something far more difficult.
 Seeing Amanda was one of the absolute last things I thought would ever happen again in my life.
 Thinking back on it, having an affair with her while she was married to a high-ranking aid to a powerful United States Senator as well as being my boss was a really bad idea.

-On the face of it Amanda Carter was the poster woman for dynamic feminism.
+On the face of it, Amanda Carter was the poster woman for dynamic feminism.
 After graduating West Point she became a member of the Criminal Investigation Command working in intelligence gathering.
-Her exploits in Afghanistan and several other dangerous locations around the world cleared her a pathway to joining the FBI's Hostage Rescue Team and eventually commanding it.
+Her exploits in Afghanistan and several other dangerous locations around the world cleared her a pathway to joining the FBI and soon after its Hostage Rescue Team, eventually commanding the entire department.
 From there she fell in love and married Andrew Maddox, senior aid to the now deceased Senator Laura Claiborne.

 I met Amanda when we were both recruited for Section Thirty-One, a semi-secret agency created in the aftermath of the collapse of the Soviet Union.
 When America's commie foe went belly up in the 1990's, a whole host James Bond-like villains were the result.
 With access to thousands of loose Soviet tactical nukes, deadly biological agents, and other pieces of inconvenient technology the United States intelligence community created Section Thirty-One in an effort to contain and eliminate their dangers.
 By the time Amanda and I were on the team, its purview had expanded to other threats to the nation.
 All things considered, Section Thirty-One did a damn good job up until it was sidelined by what was called at the time the “War on Terror.”